-For a project proposing Human Subject Research, please review the Human Subject Research Guidelines
+For a project proposing human subject research, please review the Human Subject Research Guidelines

 Applicants must hold an MD, DMD, DVM, PhD, or equivalent and have a faculty position or equivalent at a college, university, medical school, company, or other research facility.
 Applications may be submitted by domestic and foreign non-profit organizations, public and private, such as colleges, universities, hospitals, laboratories, units of state and local governments, and eligible agencies of the federal government.
 Ordinarily, for-profit organizations will not be considered, except under special circumstances.
 See the Industry Discovery & Development Partnerships section for a description of special programs for for-profit entities.
 There are no citizenship requirements for this program.
 To assure continued excellence and diversity among applicants and awardees, JDRF welcomes applications from all qualified individuals and encourages applications from persons with disabilities, women, and members of minority groups underrepresented in the sciences.

-Step 1: Project Concept
+Step 1: Project Concept or Request for Application

 Step 2: Full Application

-Note: For a project proposing Human Subject Research, please review the Human Subject Research Guidelines.
+Note: For a project proposing human subject research, please review the Human Subject Research Guidelines.

-JDRF Clinical SRAs are are intended to support research programs that qualify under the JDRF clinical review process.
-This funding mechanism is intended to support early-stage clinical trials to test therapeutic approaches as well as non-interventional patient oriented studies that are intended to lead to the development of clinical interventions and monitoring tools (such as markers) for diabetes and its complications.
+JDRF Clinical SRAs are intended to support research programs that qualify under the JDRF clinical review process.
+This funding mechanism is intended to support clinical trials to test therapeutic approaches as well as non-interventional patient oriented studies that are intended to lead to the development of clinical interventions and monitoring tools (such as biomarkers) for diabetes and its complications.
 Applications for Strategic Research Agreement – Clinical must be goal oriented and closely focused on the JDRF mission.